bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 ## Known Pitfalls and Limitations

+### Events

+When receiving [events](./events.md) in systems that don't run all the time, such as during a pause state, you will miss any events that are sent during the frames when the receiving systems are not running!

+To mitigate this, you could implement a [custom cleanup strategy](../patterns/manual-event-clear.md), to manually manage the lifetime of the relevant event types.

 ### Combining with Other Run Criteria

 Because states are implemented using run criteria, it is tricky